 Faculty for the Analyst Training Program consists of members of the Chicago Society of Jungian Analysts (CSJA) and highly-regarded guest lecturers (usually for Community Training Weekends).
 To view the entire list of CSJA Members, click here.

-The Analyst Training Program meets Friday through Sunday, the second weekend of each month, September through May.
+Typically, the Analyst Training Program (ATP) meets Friday through Sunday on the second weekend of the month, September through April, and the third weekend in May.

-History and development meets online twice a month to supplement in-person meetings.
-These are usually held on Friday mornings for 90 minutes.
+The History and Development course meets online once a month to supplement the 2 ½-hour in-person class time.
+Typically, this 2-hour online session meets in the afternoon on the first Friday of the month.
 The schedule is flexible depending on candidates' availability.